rivet-gg/toolchain/README.md

 cargo install cargo-release
 ```

-To reelase, do the following:
+To release, do the following:

 1. Update the version in `CHANGELOG.md`
 2. Run: `bin/release.sh`